Internet rap

-Internet rap (originally known as blog rap) is a style of hip-hop that emerged in the late 2000s, initially spreading through the online blogosphere, and early social media platforms like Myspace and later Tumblr, as well as mixtape-sharing site DatPiff.
+Internet rap (also known as online rap or originally blog rap) is a style of hip-hop that emerged in the late 2000s, initially spreading through the online blogosphere, and early social media platforms like Myspace and later Tumblr, as well as mixtape-sharing site DatPiff.

-Internet rap encompasses various online microgenres, and aesthetics that are deeply intertwined with internet culture, memes, and digital communities.
+Internet rap encompasses various online styles and aesthetics deeply intertwined with internet culture, memes, and digital communities.
 Unlike traditional hip-hop, internet rap is characterized by music primarily influenced by the internet and born out of online communities.
 Artists often favor online music distribution platforms such as SoundCloud, with songs frequently promoted and shared through streaming services like YouTube, TikTok, and Instagram.

 Though many internet rappers achieve mainstream success, artists within this label have been described as alternative or underground rap.
-The scene was originally based primarily on trap music but later gave rise to several microgenres and internet subcultures.
+The scene was originally based primarily on trap music but later gave rise to several Internet music microgenres and subcultures.

+Etymology and characteristics

+According to music journalist Alphonse Pierre, writing for Pitchfork, the term "internet rappers" was once used as a dismissive label but later popularized by the "SoundCloud generation".
+Writing for The Guardian, journalist Emilie Friedlander stated that during the blog era, bloggers "were trawling the internet to uncover the next great bedroom producer, internet rapper or hyper-specific musical trend."
+Adding that, internet rap shared the "collagist, hyper-referential approach to sound" of the Internet microgenre chillwave.

 History

-1990s: Forerunners
+1990s–2000s: Forerunners

-During the mid-to late 1990s, Canibus became the first rapper to make references to the internet in hip-hop.
+During the mid-to late 1990s, Canibus became the first rapper to make references to the Internet in hip-hop.
 On the track "DJ Clue Freestyle" released in 1997, Canibus stated, "I'll battle you on the net, I'll battle you in the flesh."
 He later created his own website, known as "www.canibus.com", which was promoted alongside his debut album Can-I-Bus in 1998.
 In 2002, he launched "MicClub.net", named after his second album Mic Club: The Curriculum, where he shared music, lyrics, and interacted with his fans, which made him one of the earliest rappers to own a personal website and use the internet as a creative and promotional platform.

 In 1998, Florida rapper Trick Daddy also made reference to the internet and its visual aesthetics, with the release of his album www.thug.com, which was the URL of his official website.